LeonardoZanotti/KetsudanQuest/README.md

 3. Commit your changes (git commit -m 'Add some amazing feature')
 4. Push to the branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

-> Made with by Leonardo Zanotti for an anime event